History of the British Raj: Quit India movement or the Bharat Chhodo Andolan

 The police and army crushed the resistance in months.
 Nationalist leaders were imprisoned until the end of World War 2.

 Ultimately, the British government realised that India was ungovernable in the long run, and the question for the postwar era became how to exit gracefully and peacefully.

-In 1945, when the World War 2 almost came to an end, the Labour Party of the United Kingdom won elections with a promise to provide independence to India.
-The jailed political prisoners were released in the same year.
+In 1945, when the World War 2 had almost come to an end, the Labour Party of the United Kingdom won elections with a promise to provide independence to India.
+The jailed political prisoners were released the same year.

 Bose and the Indian National Army (INA)

 Subhas Chandra Bose, who had been ousted from the Congress Party in 1939 following differences with the more conservative high command, turned to Germany and Japan for help with liberating India by force.
 With Japanese support, he organised the Indian National Army, composed largely of Indian soldiers of the British Indian army who had been captured at Singapore by the Japanese, including many Sikhs as well as Hindus and Muslims.
 Japan's secret service had promoted unrest in Southeast Asia to destabilise the British war effort, and came to support a number of puppet and provisional governments in regions under their occupation, such as those of Burma, the Philippines and Vietnam; similarly supported was the Provisional Government of Azad Hind (Free India), presided over by Bose.
 Bose's effort, however, was short lived; after the reverses of 1944, the reinforced British Indian Army in 1945 first halted and then reversed the Japanese U Go offensive, beginning the successful part of the Burma Campaign.

 Bose's Indian National Army surrendered with the recapture of Singapore; Bose died in a plane crash soon thereafter.

 The British demanded trials for INA officers, but public opinion—including Congress and even the Indian Army—saw the INA as fighting for Indian independence and demanded a termination.
 The British eventually backtracked in the face of opposition by the Congress.
 These trials became a galvanising point in the Indian Independence movement for the Indian National Congress.